yoguy12345/HappyClusters/README.md

 # HappyClusters
 Created Clusters to divide countries based several attributes used to measure happiness.

-The Clusters were than ranked on happiness thereby creating a correlation between the attributes and hapness.
+The Clusters were than ranked on happiness thereby creating a correlation between the attributes and happiness.